Are arbitrators immune from liability?

 The legal relationship between the arbitrator and the parties (receptum arbitri) is to be qualified according to the law at the seat of arbitral tribunal (lex arbitri).
 According to Swiss case law and the legal doctrine, the arbitrator is obliged to personally fulfill all his/her duties with all due care.
 Throughout the proceedings, arbitrators are committed to independence and impartiality.

-The liability of arbitrators is limited to the event of unlawful intent or gross negligence.
+The liability of arbitrators is considered to be limited to the event of unlawful intent or gross negligence.
 However, in case of breach of duties by the arbitrator, parties are likely to in the first instance challenge the arbitration award and only subsequently attempt to hold the arbitrator liable for damages.
 In addition, an arbitrator may be liable if he/her accepts an appointment without disclosing a reason for refusal that finally leads to refusal or revocation of the arbitration award in appeal proceedings.

 In Swiss Rules arbitration, art.
 45 Swiss Rules declares the exclusion of liability of, inter alia, the arbitrators for any act or omission in connection with arbitration conducted under the Swiss Rules, except if such act or omission is shown to constitute intentional wrongdoing or gross negligence.